LeonSong1995/MeDuSA/docs/documentation/04_Mon_Example.md

 ## Validation of the MeDuSA Method
 This dataset includes both bulk RNA-seq data and scRNA-seq data from the same sample.
 It is expected that the cell-state abundance would strongly correlate between the two types of data, despite potential variations in the sequenced specimens.
 To validate the MeDuSA method, we will compare the estimated cell-state abundance from the bulk data to that measured from the scRNA-seq data.

-To begin with, it is necessary to quantify the cell-state abundance of each sample in the scRNA-seq data.
 ```r
 bulk = readRDS("../Monocytes_bulk.rds")
 sce = readRDS("./Monocytes_sce.rds")